ServiceNow/TapeAgents/examples/optimize/README.md

 There are two common ways to optimize prompts while keeping the overall structure of the agent the same:
 - add demonstrations to a prompt
 - change the instruction part of the prompt

 In TapeAgents we have a structured prompt template called [LLMFunctionTemplate](tapeagents/llm_function.py) that enables both of these prompt change approaches.
-If you are familiar with DSPy, you will recognize in this DSPy's signature `Signature` (pun intended).
-The equivalent of DSPy's modules are `LLMFunctionNode` nodes that apply the respective function template to the tape in order to make the prompt and to generate the next steps.
+If you are familiar with [DSPy](https://github.com/stanfordnlp/dspy), you will recognize in this DSPy's signature `Signature` (pun intended).
+The equivalent of DSPy's modules are [LLMFunctionNode](tapeagents/llm_function.py) nodes that apply the respective function template to the tape in order to make the prompt and to generate the next steps.

-See our [agent optimization](examples/optimize) example we show how one can build a 2-hop Retrieval-Augmented Generation agent (a.k.a. agentic RAG) and optimize its query generation prompts using weak supervision.
-This example is a reimplementation of DSPy intro in TapeAgents.
-It uses questions from the HotPotQA dataset and the generously provided by DSPy Wikipedia paragraph retrieval service.
+In our [agent optimization](examples/optimize) example we show how one can build a 2-hop Retrieval-Augmented Generation agent (a.k.a. agentic RAG) and optimize its query generation prompts using weak supervision.
+This example is a reimplementation of [DSPy intro](https://github.com/stanfordnlp/dspy/blob/main/intro.ipynb) in TapeAgents.
+It uses questions from the [HotPotQA dataset](https://hotpotqa.github.io/) and the generously provided by DSPy Wikipedia paragraph retrieval service.

 # How to run the example